This Is The Scariest Line In

 Advertisement

 On the way home, Ofglen breaks the silence by telling Offred she's sorry about Moira.
-"You knew her from the Red Center?"
+"You knew her from the Red Centre?"

 "And before," Offred answers.